madintist/emacs-config/README.md

 # Emacs Config

 Just my custom Emacs configuration.
+I'll add more notes about the setup here as I build it out.

 ## Setup